saidurga369/developer.sailpoint.com/docs/tools/sdk/go/Reference/Beta/Methods/PasswordSyncGroupsAPI.md

 pagination_label: PasswordSyncGroups
 sidebar_label: PasswordSyncGroups
 sidebar_class_name: gosdk
+keywords:
-keywords: ['go', 'Golang', 'sdk', 'PasswordSyncGroups', 'BetaPasswordSyncGroups']
+  ['go', 'Golang', 'sdk', 'PasswordSyncGroups', 'BetaPasswordSyncGroups']
 slug: /tools/sdk/go/beta/methods/password-sync-groups
+tags:
+  [
+    'SDK',
-tags: ['SDK', 'Software Development Kit', 'PasswordSyncGroups', 'BetaPasswordSyncGroups']
+    'Software Development Kit',
+    'PasswordSyncGroups',
+    'BetaPasswordSyncGroups',
+  ]
 ---

 # PasswordSyncGroupsAPI

 Use this API to implement password sync group functionality.
 With this functionality in place, administrators can group sources into password sync groups so that all their applications share the same password.
 This allows users to update the password for all the applications in a sync group if they want, rather than updating each password individually.

 A password sync group is a group of applications that shares a password.
 Administrators create these groups by grouping the applications&#39; sources.
 For example, an administrator can group the ActiveDirectory, GitHub, and G Suite sources together so that all those sources&#39; applications can also be grouped to share a password.
 A user can then update his or her password for ActiveDirectory, GitHub, Gmail, Google Drive, and Google Calendar all at once, rather then updating each one individually.

 The following are required for administrators to create a password sync group in Identity Security Cloud: